 The full context of the bill has not been released, but it is understood that the bill would require underride guards on the sides and front of large trucks.
 Right now, underride guards are only required on the back of trucks.
 The bill also calls for an update on the standards for rear underride guards.
 Furthermore, the Department of Transportation would be required to review underride standards every five years.
 Organizations that have come out in support of the bill include the Commercial Vehicle Safety Alliance, Consumer Reports, the National Safety Council Road to Zero Coalition, the Truck Safety Coalition, and Advocates for Highway and Auto Safety.

 Opposition to additional underride guard requirements

 Several organizations have opposed additional underride requirements now and when they have been introduced in the past including the American Trucking Association who stated that the government should focus on crash avoidance technologies and strategies instead of expensive mitigation equipment.
-The Owner-Operator Independent Drivers Association is also opposed to the bill stating that the standard proposed by the bill goes overboard and would be cost prohibitive for truck fleets.
+The Owner-Operator Independent Drivers Association is also opposed to the bill stating that the standard proposed by the bill goes overboard and would be cost-prohibitive for truck fleets.
 The wear and tear on trucks caused by the additional guards and the additional weight they would add to trucks are other issues raised by opposition organizations.

 Truck accidents are especially perilous motor vehicle accidents that result in many serious injuries and deaths each year.
-If you or a loved one has sustained serious injuries in a commercial truck accident, contact a Los Angeles truck accidents attorney at the Law Offices of Howard Craig Kornberg to discuss your claim and extent of injuries sustained.
+If you or a loved one has sustained serious injuries in a commercial truck accident, contact a Los Angeles truck accidents attorney at the Law Offices of Howard Craig Kornberg to discuss your claim and the extent of injuries sustained.